CRAMS-Dashboard/crams/docs/users/adminuser.rst

 Service Administrator Capabilities
 ----------------------------------
-Service Administrator role allows to view all project requests, ammend requests, extend requests, approve and provision.
-In addition to that the service adminitsrtor can manage the project membership of any project, manage oraganizations and contacts.
+Service Administrator role allows to view all project requests, amend requests, extend requests, approve and provision.
+In addition to that the service administrator can manage the project membership of any project, manage organizations and contacts.

 View all Project Requests